-Make sure all workers know to stay home if they have symptoms that are new, getting worse or unexplained (for example, not caused by an existing condition) and how to access health, job and financial supports that are available to them.
+Make sure all workers know to stay home if they have symptoms that are new, getting worse or unexplained (for example, not caused by an existing condition).
+Provide information to workers on how to access health, job and financial supports that are available to them.

 Know the symptoms and risk factors to look for and plan for how you will screen workers and others who enter your workplace.
-You must make sure that your screening process follows the instructions issued by the Office of the Chief Medical Officer of Health, including for screening after vaccination.
+You must make sure that your screening process follows the instructions issued by the Office of the Chief Medical Officer of Health.

 Make sure any people working as screeners receive information and instruction on how to perform this work safely and what to do if a person must be excluded from the workplace.

 Employers must actively screen all workers, including those who are vaccinated, for COVID-19 symptoms and other risk factors before they enter the workplace at the start of their shift.